 I study wildlife genetics, mostly.
-I bounce around between species and places but I really like working with DNA and cells.
+I bounce around between species and places.

 Immune Cell Atlas of Indigenous South American Populations